aGalhoz/wppi/README.md

 ### Dependencies
 The `wppi` package depends on the `OmnipathR` package.
-Since it relies on features more recent than the latest Bioconductor version (OmnipathR 2.0.0 in Bioconductor 3.13), until the release of Bioconductor 3.15, it is recommended to install OmnipathR from git.
+Since it relies on features more recent than the latest Bioconductor version, until the release of Bioconductor 3.16, it is recommended to install OmnipathR from git.

 ```{r bioconductor Omnipath, results='hide'}